 Mercy Day is a community-building day, combining fun, a celebration of our heritage and the provision of support for those in need through fundraising.
 Mercy Day is one of the reasons why the atmosphere in our school is a very happy and positive one.
 We celebrate and work together, and we build community which in turn builds an environment that supports learning and spiritual development.

 All profits from the day are donated to a Mercy organisation to support people who are in need.
 In recent years we have supported Mercy Works, an organisation that partners with communities to promote justice, self-reliance and to support displaced people.
 They work with communities who are denied access to basic human needs such as education, health care and social welfare.

 On the Wednesday before Mercy Day there is a Liturgy at the local cemetery in honour of past Sisters of Mercy.

 On Mercy Day we begin with a celebration of the Eucharist uniting us all in faith and reminding us of the reason for our existence as a Catholic school in the Mercy tradition.

 The day then continues with activities, food stalls and a talent show and finishes with a parade of all our Year 12 students who have worked hard all year on their themes and costumes.

-Families are invited and encouraged to support Mercy Day, with various donations and details published in our College Newsletter.
+Families are invited and encouraged to support Mercy Day through our Parents and Friends Association.